salvo-rs/salvo/crates/cors/README.md

 # salvo-cors

-## Library to Provide a CORS protection for Salvo.
+## Library adds CORS protection for Salvo web framework.

 This is offical crate, so you can enable it in `Cargo.toml` like this: